Nganjuk Regency

-Nganjuk Regency is a regency (kabupaten) of East Java Province, Indonesia.
-It bordered Bojonegoro Regency in the north, Jombang Regency in the east, Kediri Regency in the south, and Madiun Regency in the west.
-It covers an area of 1,224.33 sq. km, and had a population of 1,017,030 at the 2010 Census and 1,103,902 at the 2020 Census.
+Nganjuk Regency (Javanese: ꦏꦧꦸꦥꦠꦺꦤ꧀ꦔꦚ꧀ꦗꦸꦏ꧀) is a regency (kabupaten) of East Java Province, Indonesia.
+It borders Bojonegoro Regency in the north, Jombang Regency in the east, Kediri Regency in the south and Madiun Regency in the west.
+It covers an area of 1,288.91 sq. km, and had a population of 1,017,030 at the 2010 Census and 1,103,902 at the 2020 Census; the official estimate as at mid 2024 was 1,148,611 (comprising 577,609 males and 571,002 females).
 The administrative centre of the regency is the town of Nganjuk.
-The current regent is Novi Rahman Hidayat.
+The current regent is Dr. Drs.
+H. Marhaen Djumadi, S.E., S.H., M.M., M.B.A.

 Administrative districts

-The Regency is divided into twenty districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census.
-The table also includes the location of the district headquarters and the number of administrative villages (rural desa and urban kelurahan) in each district.
+The Regency is divided into twenty districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the location of the district headquarters and the number of administrative villages and subdistricts in each district (totaling 264 rural desa and 20 urban kelurahan), and its postcodes.

+Notes: (a) except the desa of Gondang, which has a postcode of 64451. (b) including 2 kelurahan (Tanjunganom and Warujayeng). (c) including one kelurahan (Banaran). (d) including 2 kelurahan (Kapas and Sukomoro). (e) comprising 13 kelurahan (Begadung, Bogo, Cangkringan, Ganungkidul, Jatirejo, Kartoharjo, Kauman, Kramat, Mangundikaran, Payaman, Ploso, Ringinanom and Werungotok) and 2 desa. (f) including 2 kelurahan (Guyangan and Kedondong).

 Climate

 Nganjuk has a tropical savanna climate (Aw) with moderate to little rainfall from May to October and heavy rainfall from November to April.
 The following climate data is for the city of Nganjuk.